openpharma/mtdesign/README.md

 ## Error and warning messages and logging

-The `mtdesign` package supports logging via the `logger` package (Daróczi 2021).
+The `mtdesign` package supports logging via the `futile.logger` package (Rowe 2016).
 Most functions simply report Entry and Exit at the `DEBUG` level.

 The `augmentGrid` function reports steps of the parallelisation process at the `TRACE` level.